david675566/Flutter-Master-Detail-Demo/README.md

-# fluttermasterdetaildemo
+# Flutter-Master-Detail-Demo

-just a master detail demo
+just a master-detail page demo

+//auto generated info below
 ## Getting Started

 This project is a starting point for a Flutter application.